daanderso/Virtual-Pet/README.md

     Synopsis:
     ---------
     Meet Drago the Dragon.
 Drago is a virtual pet.
 You may feed him, play with him, give him water and he sometimes needs rest.
-    Once Drago's stats reach 50 he will start to need more attention.
+Once Drago's needs reach 50 he will start to need more attention.
 Drago has a mind of his own sometimes so he may feed himself, drink, entertain himself, or take a nap.
+Lastly, be careful when any of Drago's needs get close to 100.
+    If you wait too long to address them he can tragically pass away.
 There is a lot displayed on the console after time advances so you may need to scroll up to see all the details.

     Instance variables
     ------------------